Benjones7/practical-web-application-security-assessments-using-ZAP/README.md

 #### **Step 2: Identifying Vulnerabilities with Spidering**
 2. Crawling Google Gruyere (Spidering)
 - **Description**:
   The Spider tool in ZAP was used to crawl through Google Gruyere’s pages to discover potential vulnerabilities.
   This allowed us to map out all user inputs, including forms and URL parameters that could be exploited.

    -Right-click on the Google Gruyere URL in the Sites tree and select Attack > Spider.

   -Configure the spider settings (optional) and click Start Scan.

    -ZAP will crawl the site and populate the Sites tree with discovered pages and inputs.

-  As the scan progresses, you can monitor the Alerts tab in ZAP.
+  -As the scan progresses, you can monitor the Alerts tab in ZAP.

-Vulnerabilities will be flagged here with severity levels (e.g., High, Medium, Low).
+-Vulnerabilities will be flagged here with severity levels (e.g., High, Medium, Low).

-For each alert, you can click on it to view more details, including the vulnerability type (e.g., SQL Injection), affected parameters, and suggestions for remediation.
+-For each alert, you can click on it to view more details, including the vulnerability type (e.g., SQL Injection), affected parameters, and suggestions for remediation.

   ![5](https://github.com/user-attachments/assets/09282475-ec40-4977-bbe6-b83ce583b265)